U19 World Cup final: In the battle of undefeated teams, India hold slight edge over Bangladesh

 From there they have not stopped, comprehensively beating three-time champions Australia in the Super League Quarter-Finals before chasing down 173 without losing a wicket against rivals Pakistan.

 India have impressed with the ball as well, with Ravi Bishnoi needing four more wickets to finish atop the wicket-taking charts for South Africa 2020.
-Kartik Tyagi has been the other star
+Pacer Kartik Tyagi has been the other star.

 “Being in the final means a lot to us, we had ten practice games before the tournament got started and got used to the conditions and pitches around the country,” said Garg.